 This section is used to define general information on the watershed being computed.

 Click the [Pick] button to select a watershed outlet point (or spill point) from the Map View.
-This selected point should be on a known stream, river or other waterway.
+This selected point should be on a known stream, river, or other waterway.
 The software will use this point to compute the contributing watershed drainage basin and the discharge at the selected point.

 When selecting this watershed outlet point, the dialog box will temporarily disappear, and the user will be prompted to select the outlet point.
 After selecting the point, the user will be returned to the dialog box and the software will also display the chosen point’s latitude-longitude as well as the corresponding address for the selected point.
+The user can click the [Clear] button to clear the defined location and redo the entire process.

 Drainage Basin Boundary